Thousands of years ago, Pompeii was a summer holiday destination for the rich and famous of the Roman Empire.

 Naples to Pompeii by train

-Once you reach Naples, you need to get onto a Circumvesuviana train going towards Pompeii.
+Once you reach Naples, you must get onto a Circumvesuviana train towards Pompeii.

 The frequency of Circumvesuviana trains is one every half hour.

-You must get off the Circumvesuviana train at Pompei Scavi station, which is located 50 meters from the entrance to Pompeii.
+You must get off the Circumvesuviana train at Pompei Scavi station, located 50 meters (164 ft) from the entrance to Pompeii.

 The journey from Naples central to Pompei Scavi (also known as Pompeii train station) is approximately 45 minutes.

-Important: Some tourists don’t want the hassle of finding the Rome to Pompeii train timings, booking tickets, etc. So, they opt for either Pompeii day trips from Rome or Pompeii coach tours from Naples
+Important: Some tourists don’t want the hassle of finding Rome to Pompeii train times, booking tickets, etc. So, they opt for either Pompeii day trips from Rome or Pompeii coach tours from Naples.

 Pompeii opening hours